May 2, 1928: The first night of a three-night engagement of “The Gumm Family” at patriarch Frank Gumm’s Valley Theater in Lancaster, California.

 In spite of her being ill, Judy managed to look happy for the photographer as these photographs prove.

 This was the last noted day of shooting on the “I’m An Indian, Too” number.
 The footage survives.
 The complete footage was released on a bootleg VHS in the 1980s however that footage is very murky looking.
 Warner Home Video remastered the footage and presented an abridged version in the 1994 film That’s Entertainment!
 III as well as on the 2000 DVD release of the final film starring Betty Hutton.
 That DVD release was also abridged, leaving out the multiple attempts by “Annie” to become an Indian (“Am I an Indian yet?”).
-At some point, it would be nice to see all of the remastered footage edited together to present the entire sequence as it was intended to be seen.
+At some point, it would be nice to see all of the footage remastered and edited together to present the entire sequence as it was intended to be seen.

 May 2, 1962: Judy and Dirk Bogarde participated in a ninety-minute press reception for I Could Go On Singing (which began filming in mid-May 1962) held at the Dorchester Hotel in London, England.